patrykpilek/apis-php/README.md

   - cache the database connection to avoid multiple connections in the same request
 - [ ] An introduction to authentication using access tokens
   - create the login script and return 400 if the username and password are missing
+  - select the user record based on the username in the request
 - [ ] Authentication using JSON Web Tokens (JWTs)
 - [ ] Expiring and refreshing access tokens